“Whatever happened to all this season’s losers of the year? Every time I got to thinking, where’d they disappear?”

 There is no place I’d rather be than walking beside a well-groomed front lawn on a suburban street in mid-August.
 Late afternoon, when the sun is just beginning to set- tired from a long day’s work- making its march toward the kind of warm hue that feels like a soft blanket enveloping your soul.
 The sound of distant lawn-mowers and the scent of cut grass- really, to properly maintain the admiration and respect of your neighbors, twice per week is ideal for lawn-care.
 American flags next to empty mailboxes.
 Dogs barking beside hamburgers on propane grills.

 When you’re in eighth grade, suburbia is your canvas.
 You burn things in the woods and throw eggs at houses.
 Hop fences and explore backyards.
 Stand atop a hill overlooking the town below and throw-up a double middle-finger.
-You let the girls hang out and you act like it’s this big deal and if they’re not cool enough they’ll have to go home.
+You let the girls hang out with you and act like it’s this big deal and if they’re not cool enough they’ll have to go home.
 You probably could have seen their tits had you been more socially adept.
-You’d be star gazing had there been stars to see.
+You’d be stargazing had there been stars to see.